Victorian Tiles - the Breeze version

 Have you ever seen those tiled entries and hallways in Victorian homes?
-I love those geometric floor tiles and this quilt pays hommage to that.
+I love those geometric floor tiles and have been wanting to make a quilt with a design inspired by them for a long time.
+I finally have ;-)

 This pattern is a repeat block design that's set on point.
 It's a simple block to construct and the pattern includes instructions for time-saving techniques such as 4-at-a-time flying geese.